siberianfox/tinygwiki/Introduction-to-the-TinyG-Code-Base.md

 * This project is based on the [NIST RS274NGC_3 Gcode specification](https://rs274ngc.googlecode.com/files/RS274NGC_3.pdf)
 * Additional guidance is provided by "CNC Programming Handbook, 3rd Edition" by Peter Smid (sorry, no link. buy the book)<br>
 * TinyG was originally forked from [grbl](https://github.com/grbl/grbl) in March 2010 and has diverged wildly since then, although we are active in grbl development and support grbl with a hardware solution [grblShield](https://github.com/synthetos/grblShield/wiki)<br>
-* The TinyG project is Open Source under GPLv3 for software and Creative Commons NC-BY-SA for HW.<br>
+* The TinyG project is Open Source under GPLv2 with the beRTOS exception for software and Creative Commons NC-BY-SA for HW.<br>

 ## Code Notes
 ### Module Organization